Time to Reset and Then Keep Your New Resolutions!Tonya Smikal

 So, what is the alternative.
 You stay where you are, in your regular routine without any goals.
 Staying in our comfort zones keep us from growing and maturing and denies us from reaching our highest potential in life.
 Remember what Albert Einstein said.
 “The definition of insanity is doing the same thing over and over again and expecting a different result.”

-In this new year, determine within yourself to let this be your clean slate, your fresh start.
+As you review your status, determine within yourself to let this be your clean slate, your fresh start.
 Take some time to evaluate where you are, what want to improve and set a goal to accomplish it.
 I promise, if you give it a chance, you are guaranteed to be better off a year from now than if you never gave it any effort.
 You may even impress yourself.
 You will be surprised at what a difference a year can make.
-Commit today to make this the “new year, new you” and congratulations on taking the first step.
+Commit today to make today a new beginning and reset for a new you and congratulations on taking the first step.